tajmone/doxter/README.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+For the license terms and credits of third party components in the binary release of Doxter (added by the PureBasic compiler) read the full [`LICENSE`](./LICENSE) file.

 # Third Party Components